ceejbot/fivebeans/README.md

 __delay__: time to delay if the job is released; otherwise unused

 If the *action* is "success", the job is deleted.
 If it is "release", the job is released with the specified delay.
 If it is "bury", the job is buried.
 All other actions are treated as errors & the job is buried in response.

-When the worker loads its handlers, it sets a `logger` field on each to its own logger object.
-Handlers may therefore call winston logging methods on `this.logger` in their work methods.

 Here's a simple handler example.